brndnmtthws/mother-of-dragons/README.md

    MAC address
  * Free you up from having to manually manage your dragons so you can go vacation like a movie star 😎
+ * Should work with both T1 and B29 (although I have not confirmed it works with the B29, feel free to send me one to test)

 ## How it works